 Your Guide to Abdominoplasty: What to Expect Before, During, and After Tummy Tuck Surgery

 Abdominoplasty, commonly referred to as a tummy tuck, is an elective cosmetic procedure designed to remove excess skin and fat from the abdominal area.
-For many patients, it also involves tightening the abdominal muscles, resulting in a firmer and more contoured midsection.
+For many patients, it also involves tightening the abdominal muscles, supporting a firmer and more contoured midsection.
 While it is not intended for weight loss, a tummy tuck/abdominoplasty can significantly alter body contours, especially for those who have undergone substantial weight loss or have experienced changes following pregnancy.

 To make an informed decision about abdominoplasty, it’s essential to understand its purpose, the commitment it requires, and the benefits it can offer.
 Here’s a guide on what to expect before, during, and after surgery, along with tips to help you through each stage of recovery.